Kodular/Documentation/docs/components/utilities/device-utilities.md

     When a device has multiple users (available on certain devices running Android 4.2 or higher), each user appears as a completely separate device, so the **Device Id** value is unique to each user.

 !!! caution
+    The Companion emulates the **Device Id** property and generates a value which may or may not be the true **Device Id** of the device.
+Only generated APKs are guaranteed to return the true **Device Id** of the device.

+!!! caution
     Certain OEMs are known to have botched the **Device Id** implementation.
 For example, all Motorola Droid2 devices return the same **Device Id**.
 Use caution before relying on this property to uniquely identify users and/or devices.